 Ever since we decided to move to Austin, I’ve dreamt of owning a ranch.
 Maybe it was my childhood in the mountains of Idaho, but I’ve always had a romantic idea of learning to live off the land.
-The classic western cowboy life—horses roaming in the backyard, peacocks lose, maybe a pond with ducks and gathering eggs for breakfast in the morning.
+The classic western cowboy life—horses roaming in the backyard, peacocks loose, maybe a pond with ducks, gathering eggs for breakfast in the morning and gardening with kids.

 We got the chicken and the egg part down, but the reality of running a ranch…not so much.
 It doesn’t fit into our current life plans and, to be honest, the New Yorker in me still likes a little taste of city life.
 So, I’ve settled for trying to create my own little urban homestead here in Austin with a chicken coop and fruit and veggie garden in our backyard.